oKermorgant/map_simulator/README.md

 The `spawn` node will spawn anything at the requested pose / size.
 If no `robot_description` topic is found, `cmd_vel` and `scan` topics will not be initialized but the spawned entity will be detected in the laser scans of other robots.

+## Spawning range beacons

+If the package `anchor_msgs` is available at compile-time then the simulator can render range measurements between the robots and some beacons put at any (x,y) position.
+The `spawn_anchor_launch.py` offers a simple way to spawn such anchors.
+- the real anchor positions are given as the `<name>_gt` frame under `/tf`,
+- any localization algorithm should use the `<name>` frame, that is at the same place as `<name>_gt` if `publish_gt` is true in `spawn_anchor_launch.py`.
+Otherwise, some range-only SLAM node should be used to estimate the positions of the anchors.

+As soon as some anchors are spawned, a `range` topic will be published in each robot's namespace.

 ## Examples

 See the `example` folder to see how to: